 Return by Aaron Becker

 Failing to get the attention of her busy father, a lonely girl turns back to a fantastic world for friendship and adventure.
 It’s her third journey into the enticing realm of kings and emperors, castles and canals, exotic creatures and enchanting landscapes.
 This time, it will take something truly powerful to persuade her to return home, as a gripping backstory is revealed that will hold readers in its thrall.
-Caldecott Honor winner Aaron Becker delivers a suspenseful and moving climax to his wordless trilogy, an epic that began with the award-winning Journey and continued with the celebrated follow-up Quest.
+An amazing wordless picture book!

 The Mitten by Jan Brett

 When Nicki drops his white mitten in the snow, he goes on without realizing that it is missing.
 One by one, woodland animals find it and crawl in; first, a curious mole, then a rabbit, a badger and others, each one larger than the last.
 Finally, a big brown bear is followed in by a tiny brown mouse and what happens next makes for a wonderfully funny climax.
 As the story of the animals in the mitten unfolds, the reader can see Nicki’s snowy outing in the borders of each page.